Diaper Rash: Tips For Prevention And Treatment

 When to escalate the issue:

-If the rash is followed by diarrhoea which persists for more than 48 hours, medical assistance is imperative.
+- If the rash is followed by diarrhea which persists for more than 48 hours, medical assistance is imperative.

 Diagnosis is usually based on physical examination and an understanding of the child's medical history.
 Laboratory tests are not usually required, but if the doctor feels that the problem is due to an allergy, a skin test may be done.
 Based on the findings, a treatment regimen can be worked out.

-It is only in rare cases that hospitalisation is required for treating diaper rash.
+It is only in rare cases that hospitalization is required for treating diaper rash.

 This too shall pass!